Root Awakening

 “And you’re describing this as a disaster.”

 “Financially.”
 The grin again, the real one.
-“By every other measure it’s — honestly, Dale, it’s the best thing I’ve ever done.
+“By every other measure, honestly, it’s the best thing I’ve ever done.
 The listeners who stick around are serious.
 We have Discord conversations that go for days.
-Last month a guy in Osaka emailed me because something I said about Marcus Aurelius helped him resign from a job he’d been miserable in for eight years.”
+Last month a guy in Osaka emailed me because the episode on Marcus Aurelius helped him resign from a job he’d been miserable in for eight years.”

 “The guy from Osaka.”